There are two registers in Latvia:

-The Latvian cadastral information system is a unified real estate accounting system that provides, maintains and applies official up‑to‑date textual and spatial data on real estate located in the Republic of Latvia, units of land, structures, groups of premises and sections of land units making up this real estate, and also its owners, legal holders and users.
+The cadastral information system is a unified accounting system that provides, maintains and applies official up‑to‑date textual and spatial data on immovable properties located in the Republic of Latvia, their constituent cadastral components – land units, buildings (structures), groups of premises, parts of land units and their characteristic details, as well as on their owners, holders, users and lessees.

-It is maintained by the State Land Service (Valsts zemes dienests).
+It is maintained by the State Land Service.

 Property in Latvia is composed of the following four types:

-As a category of real estate land covers real estate in the broadest sense of the word, i.e. land together with the structures belonging to the owner, as well as property consisting only of undeveloped land.
-Property in the form of a structure is real estate incorporating only a structure situated on land belonging to a different owner.
+As a category of immovable property land covers immovable property in the broadest sense, i.e. land together with the structures belonging to the , as well as property consisting only of undeveloped land.
+Property in the form of a structure is immovable properties incorporating only a structure situated on land belonging to a different owner.
 Property in the form of an apartment in a building consisting of a number of dwellings belonging to several owners is the property of each owner individually, together with a notional part of the respective common property.